Hyperunison/platform_documentation/README.md

 ### Submit the RNA-Seq dataset to the alignment pipeline

+!!!
+Note: At present users should not select the salmon_rsem aligner option, as it fails !!!

 ### Perform downstream processing to create the downstream differential gene expression analysis and visualization of results